LintfordPickle/LintfordLib/README.md

 # Resource Files
 The LDLibrary also has a couple of resource files that are used as standard by the ScreenManager (such as a 'default' font and texture file).
-These resources are loaded from with the jar.
+These resources are embedded in the jar and streamed at runtime.

 You can specify to the ResourceManager in LWJGLCore to watch a texture directory for changes.
 Any changes to texture files at runtime will be automatically reloaded and updated in the running game.
 To do this, for example, use:

 ```
-mResourceManager.watchDirectory("res/textures");
+mResourceManager.watchTextureDirectory("res/textures");
 ```